oracle-livelabs/apex/online-bookstore-app/13-push-notification/13-push-notification.md

 In this lab, you will:

+- Configure Push Notifications using apex\_pwa.send\_push\_notification api
-- Push Notification
+- Enable End-Users to receive Push Notifications

 ### Downloads: Missed Previous Labs?
 Download and Install the Application

 If you're stuck or missed out on completing the previous labs, don't worry!
 Click [here](https://c4u04.objectstorage.us-ashburn-1.oci.customer-oci.com/p/EcTjWk2IuZPZeNnD_fYMcgUhdNDIDA6rt9gaFj_WZMiL7VvxPBNMY60837hu5hga/n/c4u04/b/livelabsfiles/o/obs-lab12.zip) to download the export file, which contains everything completed in the previous labs.
 To run the app, follow the steps described in the [Appendix Lab: Download Instructions](?lab=download-instructions) from Task 2 to Task 6.

-## Task 1: Push Notification
+## Task 1: Implement Push Notifications

 In this task, you will enable Push Notifications for the application and configure them to notify users when a book becomes available.
 You'll set up Progressive Web App (PWA) settings and implement a process to send notifications.